Baryon-driven decontraction in Milky Way mass haloes: Results

-Fig.~\ref{figure_6} shows several other interesting features.
+Fig.~\ref{figure_7} shows several other interesting features.
 Firstly, a number of haloes with very low values of $\langle A^{\rm max}_{2} \rangle$ have a wide range of mass loss rates.
 These galaxies were never barred, and thus the expansion could not have been caused by a bar.
-We find that these galaxies reached their peak DM at the same time as their central gas content also peaked.
+We find that these galaxies were gas rich in the past, which caused the haloes to contract.
+As time progressed, star formation locked some of baryons in stars but the resulting supernovae feedback expelled gas from the central regions.
+As a result, the overall baryon mass decreased over time, leading to a slightly less contracted halo at later times.
+This reduction in the central baryon content takes place on much longer timescales than the AGN phase.
 Secondly, the moderately barred galaxy above the G2 data point has a very low central mass loss rate given its bar strength.
 As indicated by the horizontal error bars, there was very little change in $A^{\rm max}_{2} $ which remained roughly constant at $A^{\rm max}_{2} \sim 0.3$ since its formation.
 This hints at the need for evolution in the strength of a bar for effective transfer of central DM mass outwards.
 Finally, to reiterate the importance of the timescale over which the stellar bar acts, halo G1 experienced a greater mass loss rate than halo G2 but lost less central DM mass.
 This is because G1 had a bar for $\sim 4 \ \mathrm{Gyrs}$, whereas G2 had it for $\sim 10 \ \mathrm{Gyrs}$.